Keep informed of the risks

 Firstly, to re-assure the people and communities of Gloucestershire that an assessment of potential hazards has been made or considered.

-Secondly, to satisfy the requirements outlined in the Civil Contingencies Act 2004 and its associated statutory guidance (Emergency Preparedness) which can be accessed through the UK Resilience website.
+Secondly, to satisfy the requirements outlined in the Civil Contingencies Act 2004 and its associated statutory guidance (Emergency Preparedness).

 The inclusion of the hazard or the particular scenario does not mean that the LRF believes the risk will happen, or that if it were to do so that it would be at that scale.